Updated date: 07th September 2022

 - Most of the universities in Switzerland do not charge tuition fees to international students.
 Although not all universities follow this, there are plenty of universities that provide such a relief.

 - The student is encouraged to get in touch with institutions, research their websites thoroughly and acquire as much data as possible.
-Attending affordable universities in Switzerland can help you to study in Switzerland for free.

 3. Get your application prepared in advance